smrutikant/object-storage-management/README.md

 - **Select Files**: Use checkboxes to select multiple files
 - **Select All**: Use the "Select All" checkbox to select all files on current page
 - **Batch Delete**: Select multiple files then click "Delete Selected"
+- **Batch Move**: Select multiple files then click "Move Selected" to transfer files to another bucket

 ### Searching & Filtering